 My neighbor is building a shed that blocks my view, and part of it is on my property.
 Can a court order him to remove it if he refuses to?

 Yes.
 An injunction or order of removal or restraint is an appropriate remedy in a boundary dispute.
 Before filing suit, you may want to send your neighbor a written notice of your intention and memorialize your position with a filing on the land records.
 It is recommended that you consult with surveyors, review title history, and engage an attorney before taking any action.

 My mother died and left everything to me in her Will.
 My estranged brother claims I influenced our mother when she was ill to sign a Will that she did not want or understand.
 What should I do?

 The proponent of a Will should submit the original for acceptance by the Probate Court; the opponent of the Will’s admission carries a heavy burden to show the Will was a byproduct of undue influence or that the testator was of unsound mind at the time of execution.

 I am a contractor with a customer who refuses to pay me.
 Should I record a mechanic’s lien, bring a collection action, or both?

-Sometimes a mechanic’s lien is effective; sometimes it is not.
-If there is no equity in the liened property, or if the home owner has no intentions to sell or borrow against the property, a lien may not bring the dispute to a head, particularly if you don’t intend to foreclose the lien.
-Sometimes, the best approach is to file a collection lawsuit in Connecticut’s Superior Courts.
+Sometimes a mechanic’s lien is effective.
+Sometimes it is not.
+If there is no equity in the liened property or if the homeowner has no intentions to sell or borrow against the property, a lien may not bring the dispute to a head.
+Sometimes, the best approach is to file a collection lawsuit.
 If you want to record and foreclose a mechanic’s lien, strict compliance with the statute is a must.
 If you don’t comply, your lien will be ineffective.